e4552051-arkar-myo/delivery_route_optimisation/README.md

 ## Summary

-This project provides a detailed comparison between classical search algorithms and reinforcement learning methods applied to delivery‑route optimisation.
-The implementation highlights the trade‑offs between optimality, computational cost and search efficiency.
-The addition of Gymnasium support, heatmaps and comprehensive experimental tools enables a research‑grade evaluation suitable for MSc‑level coursework.
+This project provides a structured and practical comparison between classical search algorithms and reinforcement learning approaches for delivery route optimisation.
+The results demonstrate the efficiency of heuristic‑guided search, the trade‑off between speed and optimality, and the limitations of tabular reinforcement learning in large environments.
+The inclusion of comprehensive visualisation tools and a real‑world OSM extension makes the project suitable for MSc‑level assessment and further extension.